 Note: to restore the system configuration and remove the configuration for VirtualGL support:

 When the system is configured to use VirtualGL, you have two options:

-a) Use VirtualGL for all applications.
+a) Use VirtualGL for all applications, included the desktop.

 b) Use VirtualGL only for specific application(s).

-In order to use VirtualGL in NoMachine virtual desktops and custom sessions for all applications, execute from a terminal:
+In order to use VirtualGL in NoMachine virtual desktops/custom sessions and for all applications, execute from a terminal:

 sudo /etc/NX/nxserver --virtualgl yes

 (if you don't have sudo, run the command as root)

 This command will set in /usr/NX/etc/node.cfg: